chestercodes/chester.codes/content/posts/033-2020-08-10-fable-aws-serverless/post.md

 ## Err... what?

-**AWS Lambda** [is a "functions as a service" technology](https://aws.amazon.com/lambda/) that enables building "serverless" applications. "serverless" applications have a lot of the deployment and running considerations abstracted away.
-They are useful for apps that need to scale on demand and that may not be used often.
+**AWS Lambda** [is a "functions as a service" technology](https://aws.amazon.com/lambda/) that makes it easy to build "serverless" applications. "serverless" applications have a lot of the deployment and running considerations abstracted away and are useful for apps that need to scale on demand and that may not be used often.

 AWS Lambda functions can be written in a variety of languages/runtimes including Java, Node.js, .Net Core and Python.